medleyjs/medley/docs/Response.md

 });
 ```

-**Tip:** While not required, it is best to use lowercase header names for the best performance
+**Tip:** While not required, it is best to use lowercase header field names for the best performance
-and for consistency with HTTP/2 (which requires header names to be lowercase).
+and for consistency with HTTP/2 (which always sends header names in lowercase).

 <a id="status"></a>
 ### `res.status(statusCode)`